SimeonSavov/Back-End-Basics/README.md

 By mastering RESTful API testing techniques, we ensure that our API endpoints perform as expected, providing a robust foundation for our application's backend functionality.

+## Section 15: Code Coverage in JS and C# (Lesson 15)

+In **Lesson 15**, we explored the concept of code coverage and its importance in ensuring the reliability and effectiveness of our codebase.
+We delved into techniques for measuring code coverage in both JavaScript (JS) and C# environments, leveraging tools such as NYC for JS and built-in features for C#.

+### Key Concepts Covered:

+-   **Code Coverage Fundamentals:** Understanding what code coverage is and why it's crucial for assessing the quality of our code.
+-   **JS Code Coverage with NYC:** Exploring how to measure code coverage in JavaScript using the NYC (istanbul) tool, analyzing our test suite's effectiveness in covering our codebase.
+-   **C# Code Coverage:** Implementing code coverage analysis in C# projects, utilizing built-in features and tools to ensure comprehensive testing coverage.

+### Highlights:

+-   **JavaScript Coverage:** We learned how to integrate NYC into our JavaScript projects, gaining insights into the percentage of code covered by our tests and identifying areas for improvement.
+-   **C# Coverage:** Exploring code coverage within C# projects, we enhanced our testing suite to achieve higher coverage percentages, improving the overall reliability and robustness of our applications.

+### Why Code Coverage Matters:

+Code coverage serves as a critical metric in software development, indicating the proportion of our codebase that is exercised by tests.
+By striving for high code coverage percentages, we can increase confidence in our code's correctness, identify potential bugs early in the development cycle, and facilitate more effective maintenance and refactoring efforts.